danielcregg/eclipse-java-project-template/README.md

 # eclipse-java-project-template
-This is a template for an Eclipse Java Project
+This is a template for an Eclipse Java Project.